J-Sanderson/100-days-of-code/log-round2.md

 # 100 Days Of Code Round 2 - Log

+### Day 57: May 23 2018

+**Today's Progress:** Did some work on the voting app, following on with a playlist from the Net Ninja that I linked the previous day.
+It isn't totally set up, but now I have a database setup and some authentication from Google, and it appears to be working.

+**Thoughts:** I love these videos.
+Everything is so clear!

 ### Day 56: May 21 2018

 **Today's Progress:** Didn't have time to work on the voting app but did find some time to work on learning how to create Sankey diagrams with D3 for some work stuff, and created a test version to play around with.